Ka-lang227/Portfolio/Dynamic Routine Visualizer/README.md

 # Dynamic Routine Visualizer

-The **Dynamic Routine Visualizer** is a customizable and interactive web application that allows users to visually create, edit, reorder, and manage routines.
-It is a drag-and-drop-based tool where users can build routines by dragging predefined steps into a grid, editing them on the fly, and exporting or importing their routine data as JSON files.
+The **Dynamic Routine Visualizer** is a customizable and interactive web application within the **portfolio** repository.
+It lets users create, edit, reorder, and manage routines visually.
+This drag-and-drop-based tool helps users build routines by dragging predefined steps into a grid, editing them on the fly, and exporting or importing their routine data as JSON files.

 ---

 ## ✨ Features

 - 🟢 **Drag-and-Drop Builder** – Easily drag routine steps (e.g., Warmup, Main, Cooldown) into the visual grid.